8 minute read.Last Modified 2022-01-14 11:47 EST

 - Edit Options: opens the dataset options to make adjustments to the dataset configuration.
 The dataset Name, Case Sensitivity, and Share Type cannot be changed.

 - Edit Permissions: opens the editor to set access permissions for this dataset.
 Depending on the dataset creation options, this can be a simple permissions editor or the full ACL editor.
 For more information about editing permissions, read the permissions article.
+This option is not available for the root dataset.

 - User Quotas: shows options to set data or object quotas for user accounts cached on the system or user accounts that are connected to this system.